prTopi/lukuvinkkikirjasto/Dokumentaatio/development.md

 Second section of .env-file is related to defining environmentals for app-container itself.
 These environmentals needs to be also in production by methods provided in Heroku.

-## Structure of development server
+## Structure of development environment

 ![Image of stucture](./media/dev-env-structure.png)